Cherrytree56567/LinuxEmu/README.md

 # LinuxEmu
-A Simple Linux Emulator in wasm GO and JS
+A Simple Linux Emulator in GOlang and JS via wasm.